 Ivan Petiteville (ESA) noted that CEOS Plenary would likely be too soon to see endorsement, but that there could be a special Plenary session during the SIT-32 meeting in April 2017 to consider endorsement.

-Stephen Briggs (ESA) noted that the it seems the oceans VCs are prepared to work together to move this effort forward, recognising that the proposal is still formative.
+Stephen Briggs (ESA) noted that it seems the oceans VCs are prepared to work together to move this effort forward, recognising that the proposal is still formative.
 He expressed appreciation for the group in following the process outlined in the new initiatives paper.
-He suggested working towards a decision at during a mini-Plenary session at SIT-32, and this was agreed.
+He suggested working towards a decision during a mini-Plenary session at SIT-32, and this was agreed.